Perinatal Depression

 Contact a health care provider if:

-• You or people close to you notice that you have symptoms of depression.
+• You or people close to you notice that you have new mental health symptoms.

 • Your symptoms of depression get worse.

-• You take medicines and have side effects, such as nausea or sleep problems.
+• You take medicines and have side effects that are not good or hard to tolerate.

 Get help right away if: